Depression in children

 • Persistent feelings of sadness or hopelessness

-How is Pediatric Depression diagnosed?
+How is depression in children diagnosed?

 If you’ve noticed depression symptoms in your child for more than two weeks, it’s a good idea to schedule an appointment with their doctor.
 The doctor will ask you and your child a series of questions to determine if your child has depression.
-These questions may include things like:

 • Whether your child has been having negative feelings and what those look like